yurimann/first-ajax/README.md

 6. Try sending a few different strings, and watch the response change.
 Some other valid timezones are: Europe/Athens, Europe/Lisbon, America/Mexico_City, Pacific/Honolulu, Asia/Kolkata, Pacific/Auckland

 ## Step 9 - Receiving HTML in the Response
 Until now, every response we've received from the server was a 'text' type response.
 That is, just a string for us to console.log or write to our document.
 It's common for AJAX responses to contain more complex types, such as 'html'.
 Let's switch to a URL that will give us an 'html' type response.
-We call this an HTML "fragment", because it is missing the `<html>`, `<head>`, and `<body>` tags, and only holds a small chunk of HTML markup.
+We call these small chunks of HTML markup "fragments", because they are often missing the `<html>`, `<head>`, and `<body>` tags.

 ### Practice
 1. Comment out your fourth AJAX request